 Where do you keep your sinking fund money?

 Depending on the fund, you can keep it in one of two places.
-In a bank account or in a cash envelope.
-The main thing that you MUST DO is keep it separated from your general money!
+In a separate account or in a cash envelope.
+The main thing that you MUST DO is keep your savings separated from your general money.

 I’d like to think that I’m pretty smart that I keep track of everything!
 But it’s not true.
 I forget things, sometimes I confuse myself, and sometimes I am just plain dumb (hello math errors)!
 I know this, and I accept it.
 How many times have you accidentally spent the water bill money on a dollar spot binge at Target?
 Uh-huh, it happens to all of us 🙂

 So I separate my money and label things accordingly so that there is no confusion about what the money is for.
-I use checking accounts for my permanent sinking funds, and for one-off sinking funds, I use cash envelopes.
+I use checking accounts for my permanent sinking funds, and for one-off sinking funds (i.e. my Christmas sinking fund), I use cash envelopes.
 They work so well that I have a bunch of different styles for whatever you need, just print, cut, and tape and you’re all set to save money!

 Sinking Funds Examples